chika-games/RPG-Maker-Specifications/README.md

 ## About the Specifications
 __All specifications are published on the [website](https://chikasoft.github.io/RPG-Maker-Specifications/).__

-These specifications are written with accuracy and generality in mind and are intended to cover a specific aspect of the RPG Maker engines.
+These specifications are written with accuracy and generality in mind and each is intended to cover a specific aspect of the RM2k/3 engines.

 ## License
 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)